-As a result of these regulations, the finance charges and other fees that the bank as owner of the accounts can charge on credit card account balances may be reduced and may reduce the effective yield of revolving credit card accounts, and a pay out event or an early redemption event could occur and could result in an acceleration of payment or reduced payments on your notes.
+As a result of the consumer protection laws and regulations currently in effect, any consumer protection laws or regulations subsequently enacted or implemented, and changes in their regulatory application or judicial interpretation, the finance charges and other fees that the bank as owner of the accounts can charge on credit card account balances may be reduced and may reduce the effective yield of revolving credit card accounts, and a pay out event or an early redemption event could occur and could result in an acceleration of payment or reduced payments on your notes.
 While these laws are generally directed at consumer transactions, it is possible that they could impact small business lending as well.
 See "The Master Trust-Pay Out Events," "The Notes-Early Redemption Events" and "Certain Legal Aspects of the Receivables-Consumer Protection Laws."